 |> FAQ > Grills 101 - What You need to know about Chrome Grill Inserts / Overlays|

-Installing Chrome ABS Plastic Grill Inserts / Overlays
+Installing Chrome ABS Plastic Grill Inserts / Overlays with integral Plastic Clips

 It is SO EASY, NO Tools.
 Our Chrome ABS Grills clip right on top of your existing grill.

 Don’t take anything off the grill, though in some cases you may need to remove or reposition the license plate frame.
 Our Chrome ABS inserts have locking tabs with barbs that lock directly to your existing grill for an easy, solid, and secure installation.
 They require no drilling or cutting of any kind.
 Position carefully so the clips go through their appropriate slots in the OEM grill and press straight into place, keeping the insert parallel to the grill as it goes in.
+Finally, pull on the grill pieces in the areas where the clips are located to be sure they are all grabbing.

 Some models include strips of 3M double-stick tape, pre-positioned strategically where needed.
 If your grill has these, clean the tape stick area thoroughly with rubbing alcohol to remove any wax residue so it can get a 'good stick'.